 Pressure transmitters are also called pressure sensors, pressure probes, pressure gauges or pressure transducers.
 There is no significant difference between these terms.
 However, a distinction is made between analogue pressure sensors and intelligent process transmitters.

-There is no notable difference between these different names.
-The pressure sensor is a measuring device whose principle consists of converting the force applied by the pressure of a fluid on a given surface into an electrical signal.
+By definition, a pressure transducer is a pressure measuring device whose principle is to convert the force exerted by the pressure of a fluid on a given surface (deformation) into an electrical signal.

-Air pressure, water pressure, vapor pressure, gas pressure can thus be measured.
+Air pressure, water pressure, vapour pressure, gas pressure, but also flow, level and density can be measured.

 The pressure p is expressed in units of force F per unit of area A. p = F / A

 The International System of Units (SI) unit of pressure is the pascal, Pa.